Grade II* listed buildings in Sedgemoor

-Sedgemoor is a local government district in the English county of Somerset.
+Sedgemoor is a former local government district in the English county of Somerset.
 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade II* structures are those considered to be "particularly significant buildings of more than local interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
 In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Historic England, a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport; local authorities have a responsibility to regulate and enforce the planning regulations.

 Sedgemoor is a low-lying area of land close to sea level between the Quantock and Mendip hills, historically largely marsh (or moor).
 It contains the bulk of the area also known as the Somerset Levels, including one of Europe's oldest known engineered roadways, the Sweet Track.